ExCITE-Informatics-Platform/ExCITE/README.md

-# ExCITE - Educational Excellence in Clinical Informatics and Technology Ecosystem
+# ExCITE - Educators’ Clinical Informatics Training Environment​

 **A comprehensive platform for biomedical informatics education and research**